logto-io/rfcs/draft/0001-organization.md

 - `org`: The unique identifier of the organization.
 - `exp`: The expiration time of the access token.
 - `iat`: The time when the access token was issued.
-- `scope`: The scopes in a whitespace-delimited string, which MUST be a subset of the scopes granted by the user.
+- `scope`: The scopes, represented as a whitespace-delimited string, MUST be a subset of the scopes granted to the user.

 A non-normative example of the access token: